-Many women are undergoing surgery for incontinence, prolapse and hysterectomy.
+Many women are undergoing gynecological surgery for incontinence, prolapse, and hysterectomy.
 A pelvic health physiotherapist is able to provide support to these women to enhance recovery and optimize the long terms benefits of their procedure.
 Preparation is key.
 At Inner Active Pelvic Physiotherapy seeing a physiotherapist will aim to:

 - Optimize bladder and bowel function: It is important that the bladder and bowels are working effectively through good habits.
 A thorough assessment of the bladder and bowel function is carried out and appropriate advice and management is given.
-It is important good habits are started early to enhance your recovery post surgery. check out out blog on healthy bladder and bowels HERE
+It is important good habits are started early to enhance your recovery post-surgery. check out our blog on healthy bladder and bowels HERE

-- Assess your breathing, posture and movement: Your breathing muscles that is your diaphragm works very close with your pelvic floor and it is important the two work close together.
+- Assess your breathing, posture, and movement: Your breathing muscles that is your diaphragm works very close with your pelvic floor and it is important the two work closely together.
 Good posture improves your core muscles that is your deep abdominal and pelvic floor muscles.
-When it comes to movement we ensure that this is safe and effective.
-Prior to surgery this may involve teaching you ways to be able to get in and out of bed or positions of rest.
+When it comes to the movement we ensure that this is safe and effective.
+Prior to surgery, this may involve teaching you ways to be able to get in and out of bed or positions of rest.

-- Management of pain: this can be pain in any part of your body that can affect your movement, function and strength and as a result this can impact your recovery.
-Common areas that can be issues of pain are lower back, hip pain or pelvic pain that consequently affect can commonly affect how your pelvic floor muscles are performing.
+- Management of pain: this can be pain in any part of your body that can affect your movement, function, and strength and as a result, this can impact your recovery.
+Common areas that can be issues of pain are the lower back, hip pain or pelvic pain that consequently affect can commonly affect how your pelvic floor muscles are performing.

 - Useful link for more information: http://www.ugsa.org.au/patient-resources/www.ugsa.org.au/patient-resources/

 We are also able to support you after surgery and offer guidance in maximizing your recovery with a thorough evaluation.